cmason1996/Clustering_COVID-19_data_in_the_United_States/README.md

 We have tested a few unsupervised and supervised machine learning models:

 ### Principle component analysis (PCA):
 The actual values for each feature were trained on a PCA, independent of location data.
 Three clusters were created, and the most significant features were determined using a pairwise comparison of each feature using a pearson's correlation.
 The data was imported to postgres before analysis on Tableau.

+#### PCA optimization
+Since the clusters were in close proximity to each other in spatial space, a few attempts at optomizing clustering were implimented.
+1. The first attempt included adding in location data as features
+2. The second attempt involved decreasing the features to only the significantly coorelated features found from the first PCA model.

 ### Timeseries Forecasting